What Is Options Assignment Fee?

 Shares sold for $35 x 100 = $3,500 (strike price)

-As you can see, options trading, when it goes well, can be quite lucrative, as this is an $850 profit on a mere $150 invested.
-Now let’s focus on what’s known as “exercise” and “assignment.”
+As you can see, when everything goes well, options trading can be profitable.
+Here, you earned $850 on a $150 investment.
+Next, let’s discuss “exercise” and “assignment.”

 Exercise and assignment

-When an option is exercised, this means that the call holder buys the stock, while the put holder sells the stock.
-Options Clearing Corporation (OCC) is a central clearinghouse and regulator for options traded in the U.S. and is regulated by the SEC.
-When options are exercised, it is the OCC’s job to decide which brokerage firm will be assigned the exercise.
-In turn, the broker will decide which customer gets the assignment.
+When an option is exercised, it means a call holder buys the stock, and a put holder sells the stock.
+The Options Clearing Corporation (OCC) is a clearinghouse that oversees options traded in the U.S., under the SEC’s supervision.
+When someone exercises an option, the OCC picks a brokerage firm to carry out the exercise.
+That broker then decides which customer gets the assignment.

-Now let’s look at the fees associated with exercise and assignment.
+Now let’s look at the fees connected to exercise and assignment.

 Options assignments and exercises fees

-As we’ve seen, when you trade options you earn the right to purchase an underlying stock on or before the expiration date at the designated strike price.
+As we’ve seen, buying an option gives you the right to buy a stock at a specified strike price on or before the expiration date.

-When you exercise this right and buy the stock at said price, it’s referred to as exercise.
-When the options contract is ordered by the clearing house to purchase or sell the underlying stock from the option holder, this is called assignment.
-In both cases, some brokers will charge fees.
+If you choose to use that right and buy the stock at that price, this is called an exercise.
+If the clearinghouse orders the contract to buy or sell the underlying stock from the option holder, that’s an assignment.
+In both cases, some brokers might charge fees.

-Nowadays, however, not all that many brokers still charge assignments and exercise fees.
-This is part of an overall movement toward low-cost or no-cost discount brokers.
+These days, fewer brokers charge assignment or exercise fees.
+This is part of a broader move toward low or no-cost brokers.

-Here is a breakdown of standard options fees per trade and contract for some common brokers:
+Below is a short list of standard per-trade and per-contract fees for a few common brokers:

 E*Trade - $0 per options trade, $0.65 per contract